 - What they’re accessing

-For more in-depth information on what to measure, why and how i.e. tools you can use, watch the Intranet ROI Calculator and Guide.
+For more in-depth information on what to measure, why and how i.e. tools you can use to conduct your intranet report, consult our Intranet ROI calculator.

 Report 1: Audience > Overview